MCierniak/checklist-app-client/README.md

-# Checklist App
+# Checklist App Client

 ## Description

 A simple React.js + Node.js web app for managing and using quick checklists.
+This is the frontend client repo, for the backend server, see (link to be added later).

 ## Features